kaishin/redalemeden.com/content/posts/2015-10-04-tvos-hig-tldr/index.md

   - tvOS
   - Apple
   - HIG
+audience: "people interested in designing or building apps for tvOS"
 ---

 I often joke about the [HIG] being an acronym for *Highly Ignored Guidelines*.